Julie Ann Garrido is on a digital device teaching online menopause yoga at home to women who wish to create a yoga regimen

 Listening to your body is key to practicing yoga at home and you should never try to forcibly shoe-horn yourself into a yoga pose.
 The Instagram photos may look good, but you run the risk of an injury by trying to push your body when it’s not ready.
 It’s also likely that you will abandon your home practice as the disappointment inevitably sets in.

 Whilst progress on the mat may be more gradual at this stage of life, you will learn to understand your body and its changing needs by tuning in and being respectful of its limitations.
-Menopause yoga is encouraging and gentle and no matter what your restrictions are, all the poses can be adapted based on comfort and energy levels.
 Most importantly, yoga teaches us the importance of compassion and patience to ourself as well as others: so always be gentle on yourself and listen to your body.

 Conclusion:

-* In my guided membership plan, My Yoga Journey, members report how much better they feel practicing a short sequence 3 or 4 times per week compared to one weekly class of 60 minutes.
+* In my membership, My Menopause Yoga Journey, members report how much better they feel practicing a short sequence 3 or 4 times per week compared to one weekly class of 60 minutes.

 Are you a beginner and want to start a home yoga practice?
-If so, download our FREE guide to yoga for beginners.
+If so, download our FREE guide for yoga beginners at home

-Want to try 7-days of FREE online yoga for menopause and see what all the fuss is about?
+Why not enjoy a 7-day FREE trial of online yoga for menopause and see what all the fuss is about?

-Join our menopause support community for yoga and enjoy free tips and advice, and meet other like-minded women who are undergoing the same challenges.
+Join our menopause support community and enjoy free tips and advice, and meet other like-minded women who are undergoing the same challenges.

 About Julie Ann Garrido: